shark300/VSTSExtension-JiraIssueExtractor/README.md

 ## Jira Issue Extractor Azure DevOps Marketplace Extension Details

 This extension provides Pull Request's branch name and commits analysis and publishing Jira Keys.
-IndiviualCI is the only supported way of extraction.
+IndiviualCI and TfsGit is the only supported way of extraction.

 Integration sample for Build Pipeline: